objetos/objects2/source.md

 ## Inheritance
 What is?

-> Is when an object or class B is based on another object or class A.
+> The mechanism by which more-specific elements incorporate the structure and behavior of more-general elements" (Booch, Rumbaugh, & Jacobson, 2005, p.
+456)

+<li class="fragment"> One class defines some members (attributes and methods) and the other class inherits and may use them
-Also referred to as a [is-a relationship](https://en.wikipedia.org/wiki/Is-a)
+<li class="fragment"> Also referred to as a [is-a relationship](https://en.wikipedia.org/wiki/Is-a)

 V: